-Coverdell Education Savings Accounts were introduced in the Taxpayer Relief Act of 1997.
+Coverdell Education Savings Accounts were introduced by the Taxpayer Relief Act of 1997.
 This isn't exactly a tax break for paying tuition, but it's a tax break all the same.
-And it applies not only to post-secondary educational costs but also to high school and elementary school expenses as well.
+It applies not only to post-secondary educational costs but to high school and elementary school expenses as well.

-As of 2018, your modified adjusted gross income must be less than $110,000 to qualify for this tax break if you're single.
+As of 2019, your modified adjusted gross income (MAGI) must be less than $110,000 to qualify for this tax break if you're single.
 The limit doubles if you're married and filing a joint return.
-Most taxpayers’ MAGIs (modified adjusted gross incomes) are the same as their adjusted gross incomes, but you'll want to check with a tax professional to be sure.
+Most taxpayers’ MAGIs are the same as their adjusted gross incomes, but you'll want to check with a tax professional to be sure.

 Note: Tax laws change annually for federal and state filings.
 You should always consult with a tax professional for the most up-to-date advice.
 The information contained in this article is not intended as tax advice and is not a substitute for tax advice.